Fellows Award

 Award Procedure

 The Global Executive Director will notify the new slate of Fellows.
 Fellows will be recognized at all Geographic Units (GU) annual meetings, and officially presented with their award at the meetings of the GU in which they are a member or will be in attendance.
-Fellows who cannot attend a GU meeting will receive their award mail.
+Fellows who cannot attend a GU meeting will receive their award by mail.
 The award includes a certificate and a pin.

 Awards Disclosure